 NAIPTA is the transit agency in northern Arizona operating the Mountain Line, Mountain Lift and Mountain Link systems in Flagstaff.
 NAIPTA also coordinates services with Campus Shuttle Service at Northern Arizona University.

 Northern Arizona University is a high-research university with a statewide enrollment of 30,000 students.
 More than 20,000 students attend the Flagstaff campus, with more than 8,000 students enrolled online and at Extended Campus sites statewide.
 Research in genetics, forestry and ecology has drawn international recognition to the university, which also is highly regarded for its education, business and engineering programs.
 NAU represents 127 tribal nations and is on its way to becoming the nation’s leading university serving Native American/Alaskan and Hawaiian Native cultures.
 NAU launched competency-based Personalized Learning in 2013, the first self-paced, online education program that cuts the cost and time to an undergraduate degree.
 For more information, visit nau.edu.
 Follow NAU on Facebook, LinkedIn, Instagram and Twitter.

-Save the Date!
-Thank you to Conference Title Sponsor: NATIONAL…
+REGISTRATION NOW OPEN!
+Thank you to Conference Title Sponsor NATIONAL…

 20th AzTA Annual Golf Classic at Troon North- Scottsdale, AZ